ethereum/execution-apis/docs/making-changes.md

 ## Standardization

 There is not a formal process for standardization of API changes.
-However, the outline below should given proposal authors and champions a rough proccess to follow.
+However, the outline below should given proposal authors and champions a rough process to follow.

 ### Idea